Party Wall: Chimney Breast Removal

 Reaching an agreement with the adjoining owner under the Party Wall Act does not mean that Planning Permission is not required.

-When you are looking to change to the outer appearance of your home, you will need to apply for planning permission.
+When you are looking to change the outer appearance of your home, you may need to apply for planning permission.
 If removing the chimney breast changes the external wall of your home, this will likely be a requirement.

 If your home is a listed building or within a conservation area, you will more than likely need planning permission.
 This is so the aesthetic appeal and historical integrity of the building is maintained.
 You should also check there are no other regulations to adhere to.